davood-dorostkar/CPP/Tutorial/Modern/smart-pointers.md

     sptr.reset();  // Releases the current object if this was the last reference. sptr.reset(new int(20));  // Now sptr manages a new integer with value 20.
     ```
+- **Dealing with Deferred Rendering**:
+   - game engines use deferred rendering, meaning rendering commands are collected and executed later.
+This requires assets to remain in memory until rendering is complete.
+Shared pointers ensure these assets are not deleted prematurely, which would lead to crashes or rendering errors.
+Shared pointers ensure that all objects required by these commands are kept alive until the commands are executed.

+- **Multi-Threading**:
+   - Shared pointers are thread-safe, allowing multiple threads to share ownership of an object without race conditions.
+This is crucial for ensuring consistency and correctness in a multi-threaded environment. (the ref increment/decrement is done atomically)

+- **Performance Considerations**
+  - shared pointers come with some overhead due to atomic operations for thread safety.
+However, they argue that this overhead is negligible compared to the benefits of simplified and safer memory management.
+  - In performance-critical sections, raw pointers or unique pointers might be used, but for general asset management, shared pointers provide a good balance of safety and convenience.

 ### Example
 ```cpp
 #include <memory>